-As it is usually the case for fibrations, many interesting properties of an elliptic fibration are encoded in the structure of its singularities.
+As it is usually the case for fibrations, many interesting properties of an elliptic fibration are encoded in the structure of its singular fibers.
 In F-theory, the structure of the singular fibers is a central piece in the dictionary between geometry and physics.
-In the presence of a $(p,q)$-seven-brane, the axion-dilaton field undergoes $\Sl(2,\mathbb{Z})$-monodromies that determine the type of $(p,q)$-seven-branes.
+In the presence of a $(p,q)$-seven-brane, the axio-dilaton field undergoes $\Sl(2,\mathbb{Z})$-monodromies that determine the type of $(p,q)$-seven-branes.
 From the point of view of the elliptic fibration, such monodromies require the elliptic fiber to be singular over certain divisors of the base $B$.
 It follows that singular fibers geometrically detect the locations (in the base $B$) and types of $(p,q)$ seven-branes.
-The locus of points of the base over which the elliptic fiber is singular us called the {\em discriminant locus}.
-For an elliptic fibration given by a Weierstrass model, the discriminant locus is a divisor in the base $B$ defined by the equation $\Delta=0$,where $\Delta$ is defined in equation \eqref{Deligne} or equivalently in equation \eqref{discr}.
+The locus of points of the base over which the elliptic fiber is singular is called the {\em discriminant locus}.
+For an elliptic fibration given by a Weierstrass model, the discriminant locus is a divisor in the base $B$ defined by the equation $\Delta=0$ ,where $\Delta$ is defined in equation \eqref{Deligne} or equivalently in equation \eqref{discr}.
 The discriminant locus can be composed of several irreducible components of different multiplicities $\Delta=\prod_i \Delta_i^{m_i}$ and can admit a sophisticated structure of singularities.
 The generic fiber over a component of the discriminant locus can degenerate further at the intersection with another component or more generally at a singularity of the discriminant locus.
 Such degenerations occur in codimension-two or higher in the base and are called {\em collisions of singular fibers}.
-Here we will restrict ourself to {\em flat fibrations} so that all the fibers have the same dimension.
+Here, we will restrict ourself to {\em flat fibrations} so that all the fibers have the same dimension.
 In particular, a singular fiber is composed of a finite number of intersecting irreducible curves.
 The singular fibers of a smooth Weierstrass model are nodal and cuspidal irreducible curves.
 When the Weierstrass model is singular one can get in addition a rich spectrum of reducible singular fibers after resolving the singularities.
-To each reducible singular fiber, it is convinient to associate a {\em dual graph} representing the intersection structure of the curves composing the singular fiber.
-The dual graphs can take several shapes.
-It is a beautiful aspect of the theory of elliptic fibration that the dual graphs over a generic singular fiber of a component of the discriminant locus can be affine ADE Dynkin diagram.
+To each reducible singular fiber, it is convenient to associate a {\em dual graph} representing the intersection structure of the irreducible rational curves composing the singular fiber.
+The dual graph can take several shapes.
+It is a beautiful aspect of the theory of elliptic fibrations that the dual graph of the singular fiber over a generic point of a component of the discriminant locus is an ADE Dynkin diagram plus an extra node.
 We will denote projective ADE Dynkin diagrams by the corresponding Lie algebra notation $A_n$, $D_n$ and $E_n$ where the index $n$ refers to the number of nodes of the diagram and therefore to the rank of the Lie algebra.
 The associated affine ADE Dynkin diagrams will be denoted with a tilde: $\tilde{A}_n$, $\tilde{D}_n$, $\tilde{E}_n$.
 In the case of affine Dynkin diagrams, the number of nodes is $(n+1)$.
 To cover all the type of diagrams that will occur in this paper, it is useful to introduce the graphs of type $T_{p,q,r}$ and $T_{p,q,r}^-$.
 They are presented in figure \ref{Tpqr}.
 They generalize diagrams of type $\tilde{E}_n$, $E_n$ , $D_n$ and $A_n$.

 The common wisdom on the physical meaning of singular fibers in F-theory can be summarized in three points: